MattLynchPCO/uk-akn-model/type.md

 elements.
 For formatting purposes it is expedient to use the @class attribute which vastly simplifies CSS for formatting documents while editing.
 However, AKN requires that this semantic role reference an ontology.
-We will therefore also add (at a later stage) a similar value in the @refersTo attribute to reference an ontology either within the document or, more likely, in an external ontology.
+We will therefore consider adding (at a later stage) a similar value in the @refersTo attribute to reference an ontology either within the document or, more likely, in an external ontology.